ibexa/documentation-developer/docs/guide/personalization/recommendation_client.md

 You define Content Types to track in the `config/packages/ezplatform.yaml` file.
 The content will then be initially exported by a script.
-After this, it will be kept in sync with the Personalization Solution every time a change occurs in the [[= product_name_oss =]] Back Office.
+After this, it will be kept in sync with the Personalization Solution every time a change occurs in the [[= product_name =]] Back Office.

 The bundle's configuration is SiteAccess-aware, and can resemble the following example: